Azure/review-checklists/README.md

 Accompanying the spreadsheet this repo includes the script [checklist_graph.sh](./scripts/checklist_graph.sh).
 This script will run the graph queries stored in the JSON checklists and produce an output that can easily be copied and pasted into the spreadsheet, or alternatively generate a JSON file that can then be imported to the spreadsheet.

 See the [checklist_graph.sh README file](./scripts/README.md) for more information about how to use [checklist_graph.sh](./scripts/checklist_graph.sh).

-## Reporting errors and contributing

-Please feel free to open an issue or create a PR if you find any error or missing information in the checklists, following the [Contributing guidelines](./CONTRIBUTING.md)

 ## Disclaimer